 See live-demo page for more details how to get your account.

 Once logged in, open Dashboards->ESP8266 GPIO Demo Dashboard page.
 You should observe demo dashboard with GPIO control and status panel for your device.
 Now you can switch status of GPIOs using control panel.
-As a result you will see LEDs status change on device and on the status panel.
+As a result, you will see LEDs status change on the device and on the status panel.

 Below is the screenshot of the “ESP8266 GPIO Demo Dashboard”.